zmanian/gaia/spec.md

 ```

 When unbonding is initiated, delegator shares remain accounted for within the
 `Candidate.Shares` and the term `UnbondingDelegatorShares` is incremented.
+This
+must be done in anticipation for the next phase of implementation where we must
-During the unbonding period all unbonding shares do not count towards the
+properly calculate payouts to unbonding token holders.
+During the unbonding
+period all unbonding shares do not count towards the voting power of a
-voting power of a validator.
+validator.
 Once the `QueueElemUnbondDelegation` has reached
 maturity, the appropriate unbonding shares are removed from the `Shares` and
 `UnbondingDelegatorShares` term.

+At this point `TxDeclareCandidacy` can be used to reinstate an unbonding or
+unbonded validator while providing any additionally required tokens.
+When this
+occurs all previously delegated bonds will be applied to this validator
+provided each delegator has not already withdrawn from the liquid pool, or
+initiated another transaction from the validator

-Similarly, A delegator may choose to initiate an unbond of their delegated
+If a delegator chooses to initiate an unbond or re-delegation of their shares
-shares while a candidate full unbond is commencing.
-This an unbond from an
+while a candidate full unbond is commencing, then that unbond/re-delegation is
-unbonding candidate will already have completed some of the unbonding period
-and is therefor subject to a reduced unbonding period when is is begun.
+subject to a reduced unbonding period based on how much time that bond has

-Additionally at this point `TxDeclareCandidacy` can be used to reinstate an
-unbonding or unbonded validator while providing any additionally required
-tokens.
+already spent in the unbonding queue.

 Re-delegation is defined as an unbond followed by an immediate bond at the
 maturity of the unbonding.